norzvic/academic_website/content/posts/hiphop_censorship_computational.md

 date: 2020-12-23T14:08:51-08:00
 draft: false
 ---
-### Disperse and Preserve the Perverse: Computing How Hip-Hop Censorship Changed Popular Music Production in China
+### Disperse and Preserve the Perverse: Computing How Hip-Hop Censorship Changed Popular Music Genres in China

 #### Ke Nie, Department of Sociology, University of California, San Diego